Home / Conditions / Plantar Fasciitis

 How much does treatment cost at Adelaide Cold Laser?

 Your first visit is $99, which includes a thorough assessment and treatment where clinically appropriate.
-Standard sessions start from $80.
+Ongoing care options are discussed at your initial consultation.
 Most private health funds cover part of the cost under chiropractic extras.
 No lock-in plans.
 If you prepay for sessions you do not end up using, we refund them in full.
+The decision is always yours.

 I have already tried cortisone injections — will cold laser be any different?